Servers: Configuration: Health Monitoring

 WebLogic Server provides a self-health monitoring capability to improve the reliability and availability of servers in a WebLogic Server domain.
 Selected subsystems within each server monitor their health status based on criteria specific to the subsystem.

-Use this page to configure the frequency of this server's automated health checks and the frequency with which the Node Manager application (optional) checks the server's health state.
+Use this page to configure the frequency of this server's automated health checks, and the frequency with which the Node Manager application (optional) checks the server's health state.
 You can also use this page to specify whether Node Manager automatically stops and restarts the server if the server reaches the "failed" health state.

 Name Description Auto Restart

-Specifies whether the Node Manager can automatically restart this server if it crashes or otherwise goes down unexpectedly.
+Specifies whether the Node Manager can automatically restart this server if it crashes or otherwise or goes down unexpectedly.